 It’s extremely common for the locals of Beijing to make an almighty crack of their lungs and spit on the floor.
 I also noticed clearing of the nostrils to the pavement, not the most pleasant habit in Western culture and generally made me a feel a little nauseous.

 People in Beijing can be pretty stern in appearance

 I’m used to smiling to show warmth to the place I am visiting but this was regularly unreciprocated, mainly by the older generation.
 Bear with though, on a one-to-one basis the Beijing people can be pretty friendly.

 China is still a largely cash-based economy and depending on where you go using a credit or debit card may not be widely accepted and present some challenges.
 Cards will be OK for high-end shops and restaurants catering to tourists in Beijing, but if you are going off the beaten path having cash at hand is the way to go.
 If you are using your cards be aware that credit card fraud is rising in China so exercise the same levels of caution you would back home.
 Check your bank and credit card statements carefully after your trip and raise any charges you don’t recognise immediately with your card issuer.

 The etiquette of tipping in Beijing

 Tipping is not part of the culture in China, however, it is now accepted in certain circumstances.
-Tour Guides rely on the tips, some restaurants will refuse but high end establishments may add to the bill, the bellboy in the hotel will accept crossing his palm with Yuan, taxi drivers do not expect a tip either.
+Tour Guides rely on the tips, some restaurants will refuse but high end establishments may add to the bill.
+The bellboy in the hotel will accept crossing his palm with Yuan and taxi drivers do not expect a tip either.